 Thrive usually has the best prices on natural low carb food.
 But, to get the free shipping, you’ll need to have an order over $49.
 So in one of my recent orders, I added a jar of coconut butter known that I would find a use for it.
 Well, I finally did find a use, but it took several months!

 I do the same thing when shopping at local stores.
 I’ll see something I really like, but it ends up sitting in my house for a long time.
 If it’s a perishable item, I may just forget about it and end up throwing it out.

 I bought a container of mascarpone cheese, which isn’t cheap, a several weeks ago but didn’t get around to using it until now.
 Thank goodness this cheese stays fresh for at least a couple months in the refrigerator.

 I really do love mascarpone cheese, especially in tiramisu, but I don’t really like it plain.
 I find it’s best to use it in sweet desserts.
-These white chocolate low carb truffles were a perfect use for this cheese that was just sitting in my refrigerator.
+These low carb sugar free white chocolate truffles were a perfect use for this cheese that was just sitting in my refrigerator.